ahwayakchih/nobbic/README.markdown

 It will take some time to download and prepare all the stuff for the first time (somewhere between 15-30 minutes, but it all depends on network, processors and available RAM).
 Every next try that uses the same Node.js version, should be much faster.

-Read [docs/Usage.markdown](./docs/Usage.markdown) for more info about all the possibilities.
+Read [docs/Usage.markdown](./docs/Usage.markdown) to see full list of supported actions.

 ## TODO